International Management Studies PhD Program

 Connect with the Director

 Welcome to the PhD Program in International Management Studies.
 IMS was the first graduate degree offered by the Jindal School of Management starting in the 1970s and has remained a center of excellence ever since.

 The goal of the OSIM program is to educate future researchers in management.
-Students graduate from the OSIM program with the knowledge and skill set to produce quality research.
+Students graduate from the program with the knowledge and skill set for producing quality research.
 All our recent graduates have successfully secured tenure-track positions at universities that offer graduate degrees.

 |2014||Craig Mcaulay||California State University at Long Beach|

 |2013||Omer Gokalp||Suffolk University|

 |2013||Ciprian Stan||Florida Atlantic University|